Before you bring kitty home

 Wounds: During your grooming sessions, check for wounds, hair loss and inflammation.
 Also, look out for ticks and feat dirt: black specs of dried blood left behind by fleas.

 Pick up your cat by placing one hand behind her front legs and another under the hindquarters.
 Lift gently.
 Never pick up a cat by the scruff of the neck or the front legs!

 Safety Collar: Should your cat escape from the house or is allowed outdoors for brief periods (although we caution against it), your cat should wear a safety collar and an ID tag.
 A safety collar with an elastic panel, or specially designed clasp, will allow your cat to break loose if the collar gets caught on something like a bush or tree limb.

-Microchip: We recommend a permanent ID microchip to help secure your cat's return should it become lost or accidentally get out of the house.
+We recommend a permanent ID microchip to help secure your cat's return should it become lost or accidentally get out of the house.

 All cats delight in stalking imaginary prey.
 The best toys for your kitty are those that can be made to jump and dance around and allow your kitty to pounce on them.
-Please do not use your hands or fingers as play objects with cats, as this could lead to biting and scratching behaviors.
+Please do not use your hands or fingers as play objects with kittens, as this could lead to biting and scratching behaviors.
 It would be wise to avoid strings and toys with pieces that can break off and lodge in kitty's intestines.
 Playtime should be fun and safe!